kpoloney/aip_spec/README.md

 Details specific to SFU repositories are included below.

 #### SFU Summit

 Relationships are represented in the media use and member fields in SFU Summit.
 To obtain this information from Summit:

 1. Use Islandora Bagger with the AddMedia plugin to include `media.json` and `media_use_summary.tsv` when creating a Bag.
-2. In `node.json`, the `field_member_of` item contains the Islandora identifiers for the parent object.
+2. In `node.json`, the `"field_member_of" : [{"target_uuid":}]` item contains the Islandora identifier for the parent
-3. In `media.json`, the relationships between files are represented by the `field_media_use` items.
-For Summit, any supplemental files (e.g., datasets) associated with an object (e.g., a thesis) will be represented here.
-To look up the relationship, a secondary lookup by taxonomy term id is needed.
-4. Information about individual taxonomy ids can be queried in Islandora using the url under `field_media_use` in `media.json`.
-In the taxonomy json metadata, the `field_external_uri` item gives an external uri to a definition of the taxonomy term.
+   object.
+3. To get information about the object's child items, query the `members.json` metadata from the node (e.g. using the url format `node/0000/members?_format=json`, where the 000s are the Islandora node id number).
+4. In `members.json`, the Islandora identifier and uuids are listed for the original node's child objects.
+The information can be found in the `"uuid" : [{"value":}]` item.
-5. Create a METS file which includes the identifiers for the bagged object, its related object(s), and the taxonomy external uri.
+5. Create a METS file to represent the hierarchy of the object and its parent and child objects.
+Translate the Islandora UUIDs to the object's persistent identifier (e.g. ARK) or assign a persistent identifier if the object doesn't have one.

 Notes:

 * Potentially the object's ARK will be the SFU NAAN with the Drupal UUID appended.
-This can be extracted from the
+The UUIDs can be extracted from
-`node.json` for the object and its parent.
+  `node.json` for the object and its parent and from `members.json` for the object's children.
 We can verify whether an object and its parent have ARKs already and mint them if they don't.
 * The METS file should be minimal and only needs the structMap section.
 Descriptive metadata will be captured in the DC.
 * These steps will be automated; exact method TBD.

 ## 2.3 Taxonomies
-Whenever possible, include either a URI pointing to taxonomy terms, or define them within the metadata.
+Whenever possible, include either a URI pointing to taxonomy terms used (e.g. from [PCDM](https://pcdm.org/)), or define them within the metadata.

 Do not leave platform-specific taxonomy identifiers in the metadata without either translating them into terms or providing a URI containing a definition.